Deur Kothar

+Deorkothar (Note: देवर कोठार, /hi/) or Deur Kothar (Note: देउर कोठार, /hi/) is a location of archaeological importance in the Rewa district of Madhya Pradesh, Central India.
+Apart from some prehistoric rock art, it is mainly known for remains of some of the earliest Buddhist stupas, and brief inscriptions giving master-disciple successions of only 12 generations from the Buddha.

 The discovery and excavations

 P.K.
 Mishra (Archaeological Survey of India) discovered Deorkothar in 1982 along with Ajit Singh, sarpanch of village Barhat.
-It was declared a monument of national importance in 1988 by the Govt of India and is being preserved and conserved by Archaeological Survey of India, Bhopal.
+It was declared a monument of national importance in 1988 by the Government of India and is being preserved and conserved by Archaeological Survey of India, Bhopal.

-Realising the importance of the site, and its likely international bearing on Buddhism, the Archaeological Survey of India decided to carry out extensive, but controlled, excavations at the site.
+Realising the importance of the site, and its likely international bearing on the early history of Buddhism, the Archaeological Survey of India decided to carry out extensive excavations at the site.
 The excavations were started at the site in 1999 and continued up to 2000.
 The site is marked by four stupa mounds built out of brick out of which two stupas No. 1 and 2 were subjected to archaeological excavations.
 Stupa no. 1 is about 9 m high.
 There are remnants of 30 stupas made of stones or bricks.

-In the surrounding area there are 63 rock shelters with old rock paintings.
-Some rocks have inscriptions in Brahmi language.
+Deorkothar rock paintings

+In the surrounding area, there are 63 rock shelters with old rock paintings.
+These were examined, and several of them published, by archeologist Sanskriti Singh of Baroda University, who concludes the rock art is "datable to the prehistoric and historic periods".
+The dominant motifs include human figures, handprints, animal figures, geometric patterns, decorative patterns (alpanas), horse riders, stupa paintings, inscriptions (painted and incised).
+Other motifs in the shelters include chariots, birds, humans riding elephants etc. On the ceilings, geometric patterns reoccur in the style of prerefigurative art suggestive of the Upper Palaeolithic or Mesolithic period.
+Closeby, an array of microlithic tools was found (blade tools, micro-blades, points, etc), which can be associated with the Mesolithic period.